swiss-ai/reasoning_getting-started/README.md

 8. The preinstalled packages, like python, can be outdated and limiting.
 It's a good idea to work with your own miniconda environment

-    1. Install miniconda by running the following commands, Clariden nodes use the `aarch64` ARM64bit architecture, meaning we can't use `x86_64` as is likely what your personal machine is running (you can check on linux using `uname -m`).<br>**NOTE**: Answer _"no"_ when prompted _"Do you wish to update your shell profile to automatically initialize conda?"_
+    1. Install miniconda by running the following commands, Clariden nodes use the `aarch64` ARM64bit architecture, meaning we can't use `x86_64` as is likely what your personal machine is running (you can check on linux using `uname -m`)<br>**NOTE**: Answer _"no"_ when prompted _"Do you wish to update your shell profile to automatically initialize conda?"_
        ```bash
        cd && wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh
        bash ./Miniconda3-latest-Linux-aarch64.sh